- Cot available

 A delightful, stone-built, mid-terrace cottage situated in a quiet corner of the famous village of Haworth, 10 miles from Skipton.
 Lovingly restored, and decorated and furnished to a high standard throughout, Butterfield Cottage provides warm and welcoming accommodation, with two comfortable bedrooms, a first floor living room, and a cosy kitchen/diner.
 Steeped in literary history and formerly home to the Bronte sisters, Haworth has much to offer including traditional pubs, restaurants and cafes, and a variety of walks, allowing visitors to follow in the footsteps of Catherine and Heathcliff and wander the fantastic rugged moorland!
 Skipton is nearby, boasting cobbled streets and a delightful castle, while further afield is the Victorian spa town of Harrogate, with its excellent shops, theatre and Royal Pump Room Museum.
 A great holiday cottage, perfect for exploring all this lovely area has to offer.

-Two double bedrooms (1 with convertible bed, which can be a double or two single beds).
+Two double bedrooms.
 Bathroom with bath, shower over, basin & WC.
 Fitted kitchen with dining area & electric woodburner-effect stove.
 First floor living room with sofa bed & electric woodburner-effect stove.

 - Last minute